canweriotnow/canweriotnow.github.io/source/_posts/2014-10-23-welcome-to-the-dark-side-switching-to-emacs.markdown

 ## Other Languages

 I've been using Emacs for Ruby, Javascript, Haskell, C++, and so on, and it's been great.
 The only time I launch another app is when I have to deal with Java, because IntelliJ/Android Studio make life so much easier.
-But Most of that is all the ridiculous build ceremony for Java, so that's neither here nor there.
+But most of that is all the ridiculous build ceremony for Java, so that's neither here nor there.

 ## EmacsOS